PeterWangIntel/crosswalk-website/Crosswalk-and-downstream-Chromium.md

 **Is this new approach encouraging us NOT to make changes to Chromium/Blink?**

 Quite the opposite!
-The practice so far has been to avoid changes to our branches by default.
-With the new approach there will be a structured way of accepting those changes even before they reach upstream.
+The approach here is a structured way of accepting those changes even before they reach upstream.
 It also provides an incentive to later upstream (or at least improve) the changes: because the author will be responsible for the changes.

 **Is this new approach encouraging us to ALWAYS implement new functionality by making changes to Chromium/Blink?**